R-SNGH/javascript-notes/notes/season-1/lecture-14.md

   });
   // x y timer
   ```
+  * Code is executed Line by Line.
+  * Registering setTimeOut: setTimeout takes the callback function and stores it in a seperate memory area attaching the timer to it.
+  * Main thread continues executing next lines
   * In the call stack, first x and y are present.
 After code execution, they go away and stack is empty.
 Then after 5 seconds (from beginning) anonymous         suddenly appear up in stack ie. setTimeout
   * All 3 functions are executed through call stack.
 If any operation blocks the call stack, its called blocking the main thread.
   * Say if x() takes 30 sec to run, then JS has to wait for it to finish as it has only 1 call stack/1 main thread.
 Never block main thread.
   * Always use **async** for functions that take time eg. setTimeout